cnerg/RadClass/README.md

 2. If applicable, the live recording time of the detector to correct for dead time.
 If not applicable, a vector of 1's.
 3. A data matrix of `n` measurements given for `m` bins.

-Each groups name must be specified as an input dictionary: `labels`.
+Each group's name must be specified in an input dictionary: `labels`.

 Integration occurs over the course of the data matrix.